 - 65% - 95% effective in preventing infection

-The current rise in infections is mostly among unvaccinated people who have been diagnosed with the Delta variant.
-While a very small number of vaccinated people have also become infected with the Delta variant, they usually have only mild symptoms.
-Unvaccinated people who become infected with the Delta variant are experiencing:
+Current COVID-19 infections are mostly among unvaccinated people.
+While a small number of fully-vaccinated people have also become infected, they usually have only mild symptoms.
+Unvaccinated people who become infected are experiencing:

 - More severe illness

 COVID-19 vaccination is recommended for people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future.
 Evidence about the safety and effectiveness of COVID-19 vaccination during pregnancy has been growing.
 These data suggest that the benefits of receiving a COVID-19 vaccine outweigh any known or potential risks of vaccination during pregnancy.

 - There is currently no evidence that any vaccines, including COVID-19 vaccines, cause fertility problems in women or men.